Learn how to treat, manage and prevent upper back pain.

 Upper back pain prevention tips

-To help reduce your chance of developing upper back pain in the future, Hirst recommends the following simple lifestyle changes:
+Hirst recommends the following lifestyle changes, to help reduce your chance of developing upper back pain in the future:

 ✔️ Take measures to improve your posture.